Why do people snore?

 When is snoring a sign of something more serious?

-A long-term problem with heavy snoring can be a sign of sleep apnoea.
-Sleep apnoea is a serious medical condition that can affect both quality of sleep and overall health.
+A long-term problem with heavy snoring can be a sign of obstructive sleep apnoea (OSA).
+OSA is a serious medical condition that can affect both quality of sleep and overall health.

-People suffering with sleep apnoea find that their airway temporarily closes, preventing normal breathing during sleep.
+People suffering with OSA find that their airway temporarily closes, preventing normal breathing during sleep.
 This is caused by a reduction of muscle tone in the upper airway during sleep, which causes the airway to collapse, preventing the air from flowing freely into the lungs.

-Sleep apnoea can affect both males and females of any age, however there is a slight increase in risk for males aged over 65.
-Two factors which can increase the risk of developing sleep apnoea are smoking and being overweight.
-Sleep apnoea can be complicated to diagnose because one of the main symptoms is excessive and/or loud snoring, but people can snore loudly without having the condition.
+OSA can affect both males and females of any age – however, there is a slight increase in risk for males aged over 65.
+Two factors which can increase the risk of developing OSA are smoking and being overweight.
+OSA can be complicated to diagnose because one of the main symptoms is excessive and/or loud snoring – but people can snore loudly without having the condition.